stanlemon/twistoflemonpod/content/blog/episode-10-what-to-look-for-when-looking-at-houses-top-10.md

 ---
 title: "Episode 10 - What to look for when looking at Houses (Top 10!)"
 date: "2018-09-20T07:00:24.000Z"
-categories: "general, house-hunting"
+categories:
+  - "general"
+  - "house-hunting"
-tags: "home-buying, house-hunting, milkshake"
+tags:
+  - "home-buying"
+  - "house-hunting"
+  - "milkshake"
 ---

 Dear Listener,